Employee advocacy: from employees to brand ambassadors

 “The content of a brand earns 561% if it is shared through the social profiles of its employees”

-A good employee advocacy, therefore, can be translated into a good employee branding, that is, a good employer brand.
+Good employee advocacy, therefore, can translate into good employee branding, i.e. a good employer brand.
 This term refers to the image of a company from the point of view of current employees and potential candidates.
 It is used to describe the internal reputation of the company and its value proposition towards those.

 What do brand ambassadors do?

-Companies are increasingly focusing on achieving brand ambassadors, something in expansion before the emergence of the coronavirus and in a latent state after it..
-Organisations are shifting their focus to that of a digital and connected employee model, something that is among the main trends of recent years.
+Increasingly, companies are focusing on brand ambassadors, something that was booming before the coronavirus and dormant after it.
+Organisations are shifting their focus to a digital and connected employee model, which has been a major trend in recent years.
 Employee advocacy is, therefore, an evolution that turns the company’s workers into its best prescribers, especially to attract talent and retain it.
-Antevenio describes the brand ambassador employee as the one who:
+Antevenio describe al empleado embajador de marca como aquel que:

 • generates positive exposure and awareness because they feel comfortable with the brand and it shows